-- Coercing or intimidating tenants out of exercising their rights
+- Coercing or intimidating tenants out of exercising their housing rights

 Additional Landlord Tenant Regulations in Iowa

-- Environmental Liability.
-Landlords in Iowa are required to disclose whether the property upon which a tenant is about to live appears on the “comprehensive environmental response compensation and liability information system” that is published by the federal Environmental Protection Agency.
+- Environmental liability.
+Landlords must disclose if the property appears on the “comprehensive environmental response compensation and liability information system” published by the EPA.

 Iowa law does not have specific provisions forbidding tenants from changing locks.
 As such, tenants are assumed to have the right to change locks unless the lease expressly forbids it.
 Landlords cannot unilaterally change locks on tenants as a form of eviction.